mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 # Resource Parameter in Token Response

-Authorization servers that support this specification SHOULD include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}.
+Authorization servers that support this specification SHOULD include the `resource` parameter in successful access token responses, as defined in Section 5.1 of {{RFC6749}}, to identify a protected resource for which the access token is valid.

 The value of the `resource` parameter MUST be either:

-- A single case-sensitive string containing a StringOrURI value when the access token is valid for exactly one resource.
+- A single case-sensitive string containing an absolute URI value, as defined in {{Section 2 of RFC8707}}, when the access token is valid for exactly one resource.
-- An array of case-sensitive strings, each containing a StringOrURI value, when the access token is valid for multiple resources.

-Each StringOrURI value identifies a protected resource for which the token is valid.
-When multiple resources are included, the array MUST contain at least one element, and each element MUST be unique within the array.
+- An array of case-sensitive strings, each containing an absolute URI value, as defined in {{Section 2 of RFC8707}}, when the access token is valid for multiple resources.
+The array MUST contain at least one element, and each element MUST be unique within the array.

-The "resource" parameter uses the same value syntax and requirements as the `resource` request parameter defined in {{RFC8707}}.
+The `resource` parameter uses the same value syntax and requirements as the `resource` request parameter defined in {{RFC8707}}.
 In particular, each value MUST be an absolute URI, MUST NOT contain a fragment component, and SHOULD NOT contain a query component.

     HTTP/1.1 200 OK
     Content-Type: application/json